What is a Pharm.D.?

-The average GPA of admitted students is 3.5 (on a 4.00 scale).
-The lowest GPA we will consider is a 2.5.
+The minimum GPA we will consider is a 2.5.

 How many students apply to the Pharm.D. program?
 How many are accepted?

-We receive between 400-600 applications each year.
-We accept between 150-160 students into the program for each entering class.
+We aim to enroll between 150 and 160 students into the program for each entering class.

 Does the School offer printed applications or a paper-based application process?

-No, all applications must be made online through PharmCAS and the School’s supplemental application.
+No, all applications must be submitted online through PharmCAS and the School’s supplemental application.